-Following civil works completed in July 2019, the nearest surface watercourse appears to be represented by the culverted Glasheen Stream.
-Site investigations suggests that this culverted stream, now used as a combine storm sewer, flows across the cable route, and downhill eastwards towards the River Kiln/Bride where it would enter the Upper Lee Estuary on the Pope's Quay.
-The culvert may coincide or be represented by; a storm sewerage line recorded in the Irish Water drainage network maps.
-Site works in the area of this culverted river appear to show that the culvert still conducts significant quantities of storm and household wastewater which appears to drain to the east as an arch-supported culvert.
+Following information gathered during cable replacement works completed in July 2019, the nearest surface watercourse appears to be the culverted Glasheen Stream/sewer.
+Site investigations suggests that this culverted stream, now used as a combined municipal sewer, flows across the cable route, and downhill eastwards towards the River Kiln/Bride where it would enter the Upper Lee Estuary on the Pope's Quay under certain weather conditions.
+The culvert may coincide with, or be represented by, a municipal sewerage line recorded in the Irish Water drainage network maps.
+Site works in the area of this culverted river appear to show that the culvert still conducts significant quantities of storm and foul wastewater which drain to the east as an arch-supported culvert.
 The River Bride, approximately 510m to the east, and downgradient of the site, flowing flows, through a culvert under Leitrim Street (N20), in a southerly direction, eventually discharging to the River Lee to the southeast of the site.
-The Upper Lee Estuary is located approximately 580m to the south, also downgradient of the site.
+The Upper Lee Estuary is located approximately 980m to the south, also downgradient of the site.

-There is a groundwater well uphill, 300m to the north of the leak site, which is recorded in the GSI well database as a poor yield (21.8m/day), dug well which was completed in 1973 to a depth of 2.1m.
+There is a groundwater well uphill, 200m to the north of the leak site, which is recorded in the GSI well database as a poor yield (21.8m/day), dug well which was completed in 1973 to a depth of 2.1m.
 The use and current condition of the well is unknown.
-The only other groundwater well recorded within 1000m of the site is located 850m to the south, across the Upper Lee Estuary.
-This well is recorded as an 18m site investigation borehole, installed in 1899, of unknown yield or status.
+The only other groundwater well recorded within 1000m of the site is located 1000m to the south, across the Upper Lee Estuary.
+This well is recorded as an 18m site investigation borehole of unknown yield or status.